Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Background

-Despite the possible lack of multiplicativity, the stabilizer extent for matrices has a number of useful properties which we summarize in the following proposition and prove in Appendix~\ref{app: Properties extent} for completeness. \begin{proposition} The stabilizer extent has the following properties: \begin{enumerate}[label=(\roman*)] \item $\xi(A)=1$ for any Clifford unitary $A\in \mathcal{C}_n$.
+Despite the possible lack of multiplicativity, the stabilizer extent for matrices has several other important properties which we summarize in the following proposition and prove in Appendix~\ref{app: Properties extent} for completeness. \begin{proposition} The stabilizer extent has the following properties: \begin{enumerate}[label=(\roman*)] \item $\xi(A)=1$ for any Clifford unitary $A\in \mathcal{C}_n$.

 \item Invariance under multiplication by Clifford unitaries: $\xi(A) = \xi(CA) = \xi(AC^{\prime})\quad \forall\, C,C^{\prime}\in \mathcal{C}_n$.\\ Monotonicity under stabilizer code projectors $\Pi$: $\xi(\Pi A) \leq \xi(A)$, $\xi(A\Pi) \leq \xi(A)$.